 Drupal is just one example of a backend CMS that can be used with this pattern, and at the bottom of this page are a few additional guides for alternatives that work well on Platform.sh.

-Next, you’re going to need a few tools to be able to interact with your Platform.sh project, two of which you likely already have.
+Next, you’re going to need a couple tools to be able to interact with your Platform.sh project, two of which you likely already have.

-Lastly, in this guide you will be interacting with your project on Platform.sh both from within your browser and from the command line using the Platform.sh CLI.
+Second, in this guide you interact with your Platform.sh project from both your browser and the command line using the Platform.sh CLI.
 Both utilize our API so that you can make changes to your projects, but the CLI will be the tool you use the most in this guide.
 Below are a set of installation commands for different operating systems:

 # Verify the installation $ platform

 On the first run, you need to log in using a browser.